MOBIEGMOBIEG

 Fast-paced relationships: I, the pace is fast in a relationship.
 It indicates control.
 It is abusive to push someone into something they are not ready for.

 Persistence: If he won’t take no for an answer, it’s not because he’s smitten.
-Anybody who hears the word no is trying to control you.
+Anybody who fails to hear the word no, could be trying to control you.

 What are examples of Dating Violence?